znck/znck.dev/src/blog/articles/2019-comments-in-code/readme.md

 Please remove dead-code comments from vue, send a pull request to vue.

 ## Comment!
-Comments!
+Comment!
 Comment

-Comments are compelling tools in programming languages.
-Use them to complement your code, answer questions which are unanswered by the code.
+Comments are compelling tools in programming languages; Use them to complement your code, to answer questions which are unanswered by the code.
 Do not use comments to create more questions.